When Should You Start Asking About Delays in Getting Your Green Card Approval?

 How Long Should You Wait for a Decision on an Application From USCIS?

-Go to USCIS's Check Case Processing Times page.
+Go to USCIS's Check Case Processing Times page to find out how long you'll likely wait for approval or denial of your application.
 If, for example, you want to know how long you will wait for an interview on your adjustment of status application, check the processing times at the office where you will be interviewed.
 Enter the form name, which is an I-485, choose the case type and your local field office from the drop-down menus, then click "Get processing time."

 You'll see the average processing time in months.
 USCIS will ignore any inquiries from you if your application is still within its normal processing time range.

 Keep in mind that processing times change.
-Although you might have checked the processing time several months earlier when you first submitted an application, check it again before contacting USCIS.
+If, for instance, you checked the average processing time several months earlier when you first submitted an application, check it again before contacting USCIS.
 Once the USCIS office has gone beyond its normal processing time, it is time to contact the agency.

 Checking Your Application Using a Receipt Number

-Once you've actually gotten a receipt number from USCIS, you can use its Case Status Online page to get some indication of its status.
-The answer might seem vague, however, indicating that your case is still pending or in process.
+After you've actually gotten a receipt number from USCIS, you can use its Case Status Online page to get some indication of its current status.
+The answer might seem vague, however, merely indicating that your case is still pending or in process.

 How Long Should You Wait to Be Scheduled for an Interview at a U.S. Consulate?